 Shares plunged more than 16 percent in Thursday morning trading.

 The Milwaukee-based company earned $44.9 million, or 46 cents per share, for the period ended July 31.
 A year earlier it earned $71.3 million, or 71 cents per share.

-Earnings, adjusted for restructuring costs and pretax expenses, were 25 cents per share.
-The results missed Wall Street expectations.
-The average estimate of 13 analysts surveyed by Zacks Investment Research was for earnings of 38 cents per share.
+Earnings, adjusted for one-time gains and costs, came to 54 cents per share.
+That missed Wall Street expectations.
+The average estimate of 10 analysts surveyed by Zacks Investment Research was for earnings of 60 cents per share.